segfly/carlinkit-modding/README.md

 This is where things started to become more involved than I had initially planned:
 * First, the over-the-air (OTA) updates for my unit did not work.
 The procedure involves connecting to the Wi-Fi of the unit, then clicking update on a webpage at `192.168.50.2`.
 However, this did not work for me because it could not share traffic with my cellular connection (perhaps again due to lockdown mode)
-* Not a problem I thought, because I had read online at the Carlinkit site that the firmware could be manually updated with a USB drive - except you had to email them for it, which I thought was silly.
+* Not a problem I thought, because I had read online at the Carlinkit site that the firmware could be manually updated with a USB drive.
+Great! - except you had to email them for it, which I thought was silly.
 Turns out, they had that procedure because their update process is not very robust.
+For the common user that makes sense, but for technical-minded people, it's annoying.
 * Looking to see if I could just get the firmware elsewhere, I stumbled across [ludwig-v/wireless-carplay-dongle-reverse-engineering](https://github.com/ludwig-v/wireless-carplay-dongle-reverse-engineering) repository where for the past couple of years some work was going on reverse engineer the firmware and collect various updates.

-So, this was looking promising I thought.
+This was looking promising I thought.
 After reading a few other threads, discussion posts in the repo, and elsewhere, I saw that version `2021.03.06.1343` seemed to be working for people.
 But I was still a bit confused as to which variant to install, and which one I had.
 There were descriptions of blue UIs, red UIs, AUTOKIT, and all sort of things that were not well documented in the repo or discussions.

 I eventually decided to take my device apart, because someone (erroneously) said that devices based on AT91SAM9260 were very old and slow.
 Sure enough, my device did have a AT91SAM9260, but it turned out that is just a fake name.
 The CPU is actually a NXP/Freescale i.MX 6UltraLite, which I later confirmed myself once I had root access.
 This was very surprising to me, as I've seen fake chips before, but not one with such misleading identifiers.